 How to Spend A Weekend In Death Valley, CA

 Death Valley is often thought of as one of the most rugged locations on Earth, but the truth is quite the opposite.
-From October through April, the valley offers surprisingly pleasant temperatures for people wishing to escape the winter cold.
+From October through April, the park offers surprisingly pleasant temperatures for people wishing to escape the winter cold.
 And visitors will discover an amazing amount of biodiversity made possible by over 600 ponds and streams.
 What’s more, there are more things you can do for fun in Death Valley than you can possibly do in one weekend.

 Play a memorable round of golf

 Not only is there a championship golf course in Death Valley, but it is also recognized by Golf Digest as one of “America’s 50 Toughest Courses.”
-So, pack your golf travel case and head down to hit the links at Furnace Creek Golf Course at Death Valley.

 This 18-hole, par-70 course was designed by the renowned golf course architect, Perry Dye.
 Four sets of tees enable players of all skill levels to participate.
 But with water features on 9 holes, even the most experienced players will find something to challenge them on this course.
-Use a golf push cart to move your clubs around so you can focus on the spectacular scenery.

 Since the bottom of Death Valley boasts the lowest elevation in North America, The Furnace Creek Golf Course at Death Valley also has the distinction of being the lowest golf course in the US.
 It sits 214 feet below sea level.
 It’s also one of those clubs where you can boast you played the game and bought the T-shirt…in the well-stocked Pro Shop.

-Enjoy trail riding through spectacular desert scape
+Enjoy trail riding through spectacular desert

-The Ranch at Death Valley hosts Furnace Creek Stables, where you can join their fantastic 1 or 2-hours guided horseback trail rides through Death Valley National Park.
+Visit Furnace Creek Stables, where you can join their fantastic 1 or 2-hours guided horseback trail rides through Death Valley National Park.
 Choose from a ride into the desert at the base of the valley or a longer ride into the foothills of the ominously named Funeral Mountains.

 Hike through breathtaking scenery